You can read our Social Media Statistics and Demographics for the UK in 2021 blog by clicking the link below.

 Interestingly, only 13% of UK internet users use social media for work purposes.
 In 2019, as more employee advocacy programmes launch, engaging staff members to utilise social media as brand we expect this figure will significantly increase.

 Facebook remains the dominant social platform by membership in the UK.
-Despite numerous scandals in
+Despite numerous scandals in 2018 it seems users and advertisers alike weren’t put off from using the platform.

 Examining the user base, it is easy to see why.
 Of all internet users in the UK, 78% of them use Facebook.
 More compelling is that a whopping 40 million people, or 71% of UK adults (+13 years old) can be reached with adverts on the platform.